 The Alaska Attorney General’s complaint names Consumer Law Protection, LLC, Consumer Rights Council, Premier Reservations Group, LLC, Resort Transfer Group, LLC, Square One Development Group, Inc., Square One Group, LLC, Timeshare Help Source, Christopher Carroll, George Reed, Louann Reed, Scott Jackson, Eduardo Balderas, Sherrod Banks, Courtney Kirkpatrick, and Gary Adamson as defendants.

-Earlier this month the Missouri AG also filed a lawsuit against the same St. Louis based timeshare exit companies for violating the Missouri Merchandising Practices Act.
-The BBB applauded Attorney General Eric Schmitt for protecting seniors as their business “targets older adults across the U.S.”
+Earlier this month the Missouri Attorney General also filed a lawsuit against the same St. Louis based timeshare exit companies for violating the Missouri Merchandising Practices Act.
+The BBB applauded Attorney General Eric Schmitt for protecting seniors as their business “targets older adults across the U.S.” Now the State of Wisconsin and the FTC have followed suit against the same defendants.
+Read Here

 What To Do If You Were A Victim Of The Timeshare Exit Scam